Parents of children with autism should not live in constant fear. Follow these tips to help kids with autism stay safe.

 Most parents place their children’s safety as a top priority as a rule.
-But for parents of autistic kids, the reality is that it can be even more difficult to keep your children safe from themselves and others simply because of the nature of their disorder.
-However, parents of autistic children should not live in constant fear: there are tips parents and caregivers of autistic kids can follow to make sure they stay safe.
+But for parents of children with autism, the reality is that it can be even more difficult to keep your children safe from themselves and others simply because of the nature of their disorder.
+However, parents of children with autism should not live in constant fear: there are tips parents and caregivers of kids with autism can follow to make sure they stay safe.

 Characteristics of Autism

-People with ASDs (autism spectrum disorders) share some symptoms, such as difficulty with social interaction, and their brains process information differently than those of unaffected people.
-Children with ASDs may exhibit a common set of characteristics that naturally make them more susceptible to danger.
+People with ASDs (autism spectrum disorders) share some symptoms, such as difficulty with social interaction, and their brains process information differently than others Children with ASDs may exhibit a common set of characteristics that naturally make them more susceptible to danger.
 For instance, people with ASDs commonly have no real fear of dangers and an apparent insensitivity to pain.
 An inappropriate response—or no response at all—to sound is another common characteristic that could open the door to danger.

 Scientists do not yet know the cause of ASDs.
 According to the CDC, ASDs occur in people of all racial, ethnic, and socioeconomic backgrounds.
-While it is estimated that autism affects 1 in 88 children, boys are nearly five times more likely than girls to be affected by autism; in fact, the number of boys affected by autism is 1 in 54, compared to 1 in 252 girls.
+While it is estimated that 1 in 88 children have autism, boys are nearly five times more likely than girls to have autism; in fact, the number of boys with autism is 1 in 54, compared to 1 in 252 girls.
 And, Autism Speaks points out that the prevalence of autism is not just growing: it is “the fastest-growing serious developmental disability in the United States.”

 Keeping all children safe is important.
-But, keeping autistic children safe becomes even more of a priority because of their social, communication, and behavioral challenges.
+But, keeping children with autism safe becomes even more of a priority because of their social, communication, and behavioral challenges.

 5 Tips for Creating a Safety Plan

-Autism Speaks recommends that parents with autistic children create safety plans, and there are some basic tips to keep in mind when creating those plans for your autistic child.
+Autism Speaks recommends that parents of children with autism create safety plans, and there are some basic tips to keep in mind when creating those plans for your child with autism.

-1) Include family and community members who come into daily contact with the autistic child.
+1) Include family and community members who come into daily contact with your child with autism.
 Keep in mind school personnel, daycare providers, neighbors, extended family, etc. Make sure you have contacted each person and discussed your most pressing concerns about your child’s safety.

 2) Think about all of the places in which your child needs to be protected.
 This probably includes home, school, friends’ homes, community centers, etc. Then, be sure to evaluate them for safety and to put preventative measures into place in each area.
 It is especially important to remember to include safety skills in your child’s Individual Education Program (IEP) in your school district.

-3) Consider the top safety risks for autistic individuals: wandering, pica (the tendency to eat or crave substances other than normal food), drowning, and household toxins.
+3) Consider the top safety risks for individuals with autism: wandering, pica (the tendency to eat or crave substances other than normal food), drowning, and household toxins.
 Take the necessary precautions for safeguarding your child against these safety risks and practice safety skills with your child other family members.

 4) Give your child a form of identification with contact names and numbers listed.
 Make sure your child always wears or carries this identification, especially because wandering could be a concern.
 Or, purchase a child locator and clip it to your child’s shoe, belt, etc.